On the Ideals and Incentives that Guide Humanitarian Decision-Making

 Donors should use the power they hold to require would-be recipients to ensure that they have properly consulted the communities where they intend to work and that those consultations and context-analyses ensure their programs will do good in both the short-term and long-term.
 They should also continuously monitor how their funding mechanisms create incentives and adjust them to make sure they encourage the decisions that are in the best interest of those served by humanitarian aid, namely local communities that face situations of intolerable tragedy.

-The authors wish to thank the many people across several agencies and entities consulted for this paper, most of whom did so on the condition of anonymity so none will be named here.
+Acknowledgements: The authors wish to thank the many people across several agencies and entities consulted for this paper, most of whom did so on the condition of anonymity so none will be named here.
 The responsibility for any errors and for the content of this paper remains solely with the authors and not with any organization involved in its creation.
 This article does not claim to reflect nor represent the views of any contributing organization

 Join our mailing list to receive regular updates on our latest events, analysis, and resources.